Muhin Khan

 His album Ghum Ashe Na was released in late 2011.
 Music videos to two of the tracks were released to promote the album, "Ghum Ashe Na" and "Shopno".
 His most recent full studio album, titled Kolijai Lagerey, was released in 2017.
 The album was released through his own production company, Golpo Entertainment.
-The first promotional music video was produced in conjunction with Masum Meer of Souls.
+The first promotional music video was produced in conjunction with Meer Shahriar Hossain Masum of Souls.

 In addition to frequent TV singing performances, Muhin has also dabbled in acting, appearing in a TV drama.

 As a Music Director, Muhin has worked with many established and rising singers, including Sayed Abdul Hadi, Kumar Biswajit, Fahmida Nabi, Subir Nandi, Nishita, Sabbir, Kishore, Badhon, Nandita, Luipa, Pulak, Salma, Ronti, Liza, Palash and Putul amongst others; in addition to a joint project with Rajib, Zhilik and Swaralipi.
 Internationally in India he has tuned songs for Kumar Sanu, Shuvomita and Raghab Chatterjee.

 Muhin continues to both produce and record music, in addition to performing live in many countries around the world.